turkcellcloud/jupyter-openshift/README.md

  c.LDAPAuthenticator.lookup_dn_search_filter = '({login_attr}={login})'
  c.LDAPAuthenticator.lookup_dn_user_dn_attribute = 'CN'
  c.LDAPAuthenticator.lookup_dn_search_user = 'CN=svcpg,OU=Generic Users,DC=orcunuso,DC=io'
- c.LDAPAuthenticator.lookup_dn_search_password = os.environ[AD_PASSWORD]
+ c.LDAPAuthenticator.lookup_dn_search_password = os.environ['AD_PASSWORD']
  c.LDAPAuthenticator.escape_userdn = False
- c.LDAPAuthenticator.valid_username_regex = r'^[a-z0-9A-Z]*$'upyter
+ c.LDAPAuthenticator.valid_username_regex = r'^[a-z0-9A-Z]*$'
 ```

 ### Profile Management

-The company might have different user profiles with different cpu and memory resources for their pods.
+The company might have different user profiles that requires different cpu and memory resources for their pods.
 There is a very easy way of fulfilling this necessity, ``KubeSpawner.profile_list``option.
 But what is missing is that **how can we control which user can request which profile**, so I tried to find a solution by creating a user-profile mapping file where the jupyterhub administrator manually defines the profiles.
 This is how it works;

 * A plaintext file is added to the configmap that we already mounted (check configmap for details)
 * A callable is defined in our configuration script
-* That callable is defined as ``KubeSpawner.pre_spawn_hook``
+* That callable is assigned as ``KubeSpawner.pre_spawn_hook``

 If the user is not defined in that mapping list, he/she will not be able to run the server and receive an exception on the user interface.
 This incident will also be logged in the stdout of jupyterhub pod.

-Please note that, the options form will override any image defined by the ``NOTEBOOK_IMAGE``template parameter.
+Please note that, the options form will override any image defined by the ``NOTEBOOK_IMAGE`` template parameter.

 ### Persistent Storage for Users